-- Type: validation - Description: Used for validating the format of date fields. - Values: - <date format>: The pattern for the date is based on SimpleDateFormat, e.g., dd.MM.yyyy.

-Remember to set the proper colspan when including hours/minutes in the format.
-See http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html for the format reference.
+- Type: validation - Description: Used for validating the format of date fields. - Values: - <date format>: The pattern for the date is based on SimpleDateFormat, e.g., dd.MM.yyyy. - Remember to set the proper colspan when including hours/minutes in the format.
+See http://docs.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html for the format reference. - This annotation is applied to date fields both in the Web Client and in CM/Track.
+If it is not set, the standard date format of the browser locale is used in the Web Client, and the German standard date format (dd.MM.yyyy) is used in CM/Track.